neondatabase/neon/docs/rfcs/009-snapshot-first-storage-pitr.md

 files, and you don't need to track what snapshot LSNs exist separately.

-(If we wanted to minize the number of files, you could include the snapshot @300 and the WAL between 200 and 300 in the same file, but I feel it's probably better to keep them separate)
+(If we wanted to minimize the number of files, you could include the snapshot @300 and the WAL between 200 and 300 in the same file, but I feel it's probably better to keep them separate)